Root Canal Treatment

 - Increased sensitivity to hot or cold that lasts

 There are also times when no symptoms will be present.

-Root canal treatment involves the cleaning of infected pulp (nerve and blood vessels) from canal that runs down the centre of each root.
-Once the cleaning of the root canal is completed, a filling material called Gutta Percha is used to fully seal the cleaned canal or canals depending on the number of roots.
-As the tooth is usually weak and at risk of breaking during normal use, they are often fitted with a crown after treatment is completed.
-Crowns, also known as caps cover the entire tooth surface and allow the tooth to be used normally without risk of breaking.
-Not all teeth are suitable for this treatment and careful examination and treatment planing is required.
-For very complex or difficult cases, we have an option to refer patients to a root canal specialist known as an Endodontist.
+Root canal treatment involves the cleaning of infected pulp from the canal that runs down the centre of each root.
+Once the cleaning of the root canal is completed, a filling material is used to fully seal the cleaned canal or canals depending on the number of roots.

 After a Root Canal, the tooth can become weaker which increases the chance of the tooth breaking during normal use.
 To strengthen the tooth, a crown is normally fitted after the treatment is completed.